talaabdel/AI-gym-form-detector/README.md

 # 💪 Spot Me Sis - AI Fitness Bestie

-A revolutionary mobile fitness app that provides real-time AI-powered form detection and personalized coaching to help women achieve their fitness goals with confidence and support.
+SMS is a mobile fitness app that provides real-time AI-powered form detection and personalized coaching to help women achieve their fitness goals with confidence and support.

 ## 🌟 What This App Does